xinran093/starter-hugo-academic/content/authors/admin/_index.md

 ---
 Welcome!
 My name is Xinran Zhu ( *朱欣然* in Chinese).
 I'm a Ph.D. candidate in Learning Sciences and Technologies at University of Pennsylvania.

-My research interests include computer-supported collaborative learning, learning analytics, and design-based research.
-I'm also investigating the ways in which big data informs pedagogical decisions through technology innovations.
-Currently I'm working on a project that aims to support college students' collaborative knowledge construction in social reading activities through a design of a Web application.
-I'm committed to answer the questions such as:

-* *What is the mechanism of the knowledge construction discourse in digital spaces?*
-* *How do learners navigate, connect, and generate ideas during the process of social reading and writing?*
-* *How can we support social reading for higher-order competencies?*
-* *How can we apply computational methods to understand/depict the socio-cognitive networks in collaborative learning environments?*
+Broadly, my interests lie at the intersection of Computer-Supported Collaborative Learning (CSCL) and Learning Analytics (or "Collaborative Learning Analytics").
+My research agenda is centered around this question: **How do human learn in collaborative settings, especially in digital spaces?**

+T﻿his question has led my current work along two paths:

+1﻿.
+Guided by design-based research, I **design** technological and pedagogical innovations to support collaborative knowledge construction in classrooms.

+2﻿.
+I **model** collaborative learning in consideration of social and semantic dimensions.

 I believe learning happens through interactions - the interaction between you and me, the interaction between humans and technologies, the interaction between humans and the world.
 The key is HUMAN.
 This is the belief that drives my interest in discovering how we learn with technologies, and how technology is changing how we learn.